sideeffects/SideFXLabs/README.md

 Please note that if you have (perhaps accidentally) installed multiple copies of the same version of SideFX Labs (e.g. SideFXLabs19.5), the copy located in `sidefx_packages` will typically take precedence.

 ## Method 2 (Deployment): Command Line

-You can also install the SideFX Labs package through command line, for example, using Windows Command Prompt or Houdini Command Line Tools (C:\Program Files\Side Effects Software\Houdini 19.5.100\bin\hcmd.exe).
-This is especially useful for deploying the toolset in a studio environment.
+You can also install the SideFX Labs package through command line, for example, using **Command Prompt** or **Houdini Command Line Tools** (C:\Program Files\Side Effects Software\Houdini 19.5.100\bin\hcmd.exe).
+This is especially useful for deployment in a studio environment.

-To install the latest production build, the latest daily build, or to uninstall (listed below in this order), the commands are:
+To install the latest production build, the latest daily build, or to uninstall (listed in this order), the commands are:
 ```
 "C:\Program Files\Side Effects Software\Launcher\bin\houdini_installer.exe" install-package --package-name "SideFX Labs 19.5 Production Build" --installdir "D:\studio\sidefxlabs"